ACRLab/snazzy/docs/source/Data_analysis/Example.rst

 To inspect the peak widths, click the 'View Widths' button.
 Increasing the value in the slider will increase the peak width, while decreasing the slider makes the peaks narrower.

 ..
-NOTE:: Changes in the slider values must be applied to all samples by clicking "Apply Changes", otherwise they will be discarted.
+NOTE:: Changes in the slider values must be applied to all samples by clicking "Apply Changes", otherwise they will be discarded.

 Once all peak data looks good, we can open other directories as another Group, to compare trace properties between them.